We've finally brought support for searching with multiple Railcards to TrainSplit.

 Does this work for group travel?

 Yes.
-This feature is ideal for group travel where passengers have different Railcards or no Railcard at all.
+This feature is ideal for groups where passengers have different Railcards or where some passengers do not hold a Railcard.

 Is the feature available on mobile apps?